The Pantera Webstore - automotive and garage work equipment, especially air compressors, jump starters and starter cables

-Car equipment and tools to work on your car
+Car equipment and tools for garage work

 Welcome to this online store of car products.
 By clicking at the banners you will find a huge collection of equipment for all car models.
 Further down on this page there is also information about compressors and an article about the greenhouse effect and global warming.